jon-jacky/Piety/editors/edsel.md

 Only the most recently deleted or altered text can be restored.  *edsel* does not maintain any history of deletions or alterations before that.

+## Writing and running Python from edsel ##

+**edsel** serves as the programmers' user interface to the Piety system.
+By providing text editing, a shell and a window manager, it comprises a minimal but self-contained Python programming environment.
+You can edit modules and write them out, then use the Python interpreter to import or reload modules, call their functions, and inspect and update their data structures.
+Or, you can bypass the file system and run Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer, or import or reload an entire module from a buffer.
+You can redirect Python output to another buffer.

 ## API and data structures ##